Dictionary » Positive Words » Organized – Meaning, Definition, Synonyms and Antonyms

 Organized Explained in Depth

-A complete and detailed guide to the words Organized including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Organized, including meaning, definition, examples, etymology, synonyms, and antonyms.

 Meanings of Organized

-Organized in means that someone or something stays neat, plans ahead, and keeps things in order.
-When you’re organized, you don’t just react to life as it comes; instead, you take steps to arrange your tasks, time, or space in a way that makes everything run more smoothly.
+Organized means that someone or something follows a clear structure or plan.
+When you’re organized, you don’t just react to life as it comes; you take steps to arrange your tasks, time, or space so things run more smoothly.

 Definition:

-it refers to the state of being arranged in a systematic, orderly, and efficient manner.
-It describes a person, environment, or task that follows a clear structure or plan.
+It refers to the state of being arranged in a systematic, orderly, and efficient manner.
+It can describe a person, environment, or process that follows a clear structure or plan.

 Etymology:

-The word “organized” traces its roots back to the idea of structure and order.
-Originally, it comes from the Latin word “organum,” meaning “tool” or “instrument.”
-In time, Latin speakers developed “organizare,” meaning “to arrange” or “to set in order,” especially referring to how parts work together in a system.
-Later, during the Middle Ages, Old French adapted it into “organiser,” carrying the same idea of putting things into a structured form.
-Eventually, English borrowed “organize” in the early 15th century, using it to describe not only physical arrangements but also the coordination of ideas, people, and activities.
+The word “organized” comes from the idea of structure and order.
+It is related to the Latin organum, meaning “tool” or “instrument.”
+Over time, Latin developed organizare, meaning “to arrange” or “to set in order,” especially describing how parts work together in a system.
+During the Middle Ages, Old French adapted it into organiser, with a similar meaning of putting things into an organized form.
+Eventually, English borrowed organize in the early 15th century, and later “organized” began to describe both physical arrangements and coordinated planning.

 Example Sentences: